Trump to GOP senators: 'Inaction is not an option'

 Trump's activism on the bill has come primarily over the phone.
 The President made calls to skeptical senators earlier this month during a trip to Paris and spoke with lawmakers over the weekend as he took in a golf tournament at his private club in New Jersey.

-But Wednesday, in the wake of McConnell's failed efforts, he will try and lobby lawmakers in person.
+But Wednesday, in the wake of McConnell's failed efforts, he tried to lobby lawmakers in person.

 "I will be having lunch at the White House today with Republican Senators concerning healthcare," Trump tweeted on Wednesday morning.
 "They MUST keep their promise to America!"